General Terms and Conditions of Purchase of TSCNET Services GmbH

 17.9 The Contractor undertakes to comply with the provisions of the General Data Protection Regulation (GDPR) and the German Federal Data Protection Act (BDSG), to maintain confidentiality and to implement suitable technical and organisational measures to protect the data.

-17.10 If the Contractor is granted access to TSCNET’s electronic information or information systems in the course of the implementation of the contractual relationship, the Contractor undertakes to comply with the rules set out in TSCNET’s “IT Security Policy for External Business Partners” leaflet and to place employees and third parties who the Contractor makes use of to execute the contract under obligation to comply with the regulations, and to monitor such compliance.
+17.10 If the Contractor is granted access to TSCNET’s electronic information or information systems in the course of the implementation of the contractual relationship, the Contractor undertakes to comply with the rules set out in TSCNET’s “Secure Software Development Lifecycle Policy for 3rd Parties” and to place employees and third parties who the Contractor makes use of to execute the contract under obligation to comply with the regulations, and to monitor such compliance.

 Assignments and other transfers of rights and obligations of the parties are only permitted with prior, written consent by the other party.
 This does not affect section 354a of the German Commercial Code (HGB).
 The Contractor hereby grants its consent to the assignment of TSCNET’s rights and obligations under this contract, providing the assignment is made to a company affiliated to TSCNET within the meaning of sections 15 et seqq. of the German Stock Corporation Act (AktG).